ReactJS Interview Questions

 • It is easy to integrate with other frameworks such as Angular, Meteor etc

-• Using React, writing UI test cases become extremely easy
+• Using React, writing UI test cases becomes extremely easy

 • React uses virtual DOM which is a JavaScript object.